JaiberS/holbertonschool-zero_day/0x02-vi/README.md

-How do you move the cursor to line 32?
+How do you delete the current and previous line at the same time?